Two commencement ceremonies scheduled for Saturday.

 Fall 2011: Ranked No. 78 in the year's first collegiate national rankings released by the Intercollegiate Tennis Association (ITA), the highest ranking ever for a Memphis player at the time ...
 Competed in doubles at the MT Shootout, going 3-0 with teammate Kelly Gray ...
 Reached the second round of the Qualifying Draw at the ITA/Riviera All-American Championships ...
 Easily dispatched her first-round opponent, Virginia's Maria Fucillo, 6-2, 6-2, to remain standing with the top-56 players in the nation heading into the second round ...
 Fought a tough battle against No. 29 Natalie Pluskota from the University of Tennessee but fell 6-3, 7-6 (3) ...
 Also competed in the Pre-Qualifying Doubles Draw with Gray, recording an 8-2 opening-round victory before falling, 8-3, to a team from the University of Texas ...
 Helped the Tigers achieve the program's best-ever showing at the USTA/ITA Ohio Valley Regionals, advancing to the singles main draw semifinals ...
 One of three Memphis quarterfinalists, but the only Tiger to advance before losing to the second seed ...
 Lost her main draw opening-round doubles match alongside Gray, but tore through the back draw to reach the consolation title match, adding three victories to the team total ...
 Led the way for the Tigers at the Memphis Collegiate Invite, running through the Blue flight with four wins (three in straight sets) ...
 Began the tournament with a 6-4, 2-6, 6-4, victory over Tulsa's Bonny Davidson before taking her play to the next level with solid wins over Alabama's Taylor Lindsey (6-4, 6-4) and No. 105 Lacey Smyth (6-2, 6-1) of Arizona ...
 Defeated Arizona's Stubbe in the title match, scoring a 7-5, 6-1, win ...
 Also went 3-1 with Gray in the doubles draw, reaching the semifinals ...
 Reached the championship match of the Dick Vitale Clay Court Classic before falling to teammate Mariya Slupska, 3-6, 2-6 ...
 Posted victories of 6-2, 6-1, over Mississippi State's Petra Ferancova, 6-4, 4-6, 6-2, over Tennessee's Sarah Toti and 6-3, 6-3 over Oklahoma State's Meghan Blevins before the title showdown ...
 Paired with teammate Alyssa Hibberd to reach the semifinals of the doubles draw.

 Spring 2011: Named All-Conference USA first team after posting an 18-6 singles record and a 12-11 doubles mark ...
 Finished the year ranked No. 125 nationally in singles play ...
-Became the first nationally-ranked Memphis tennis player in program history when she burst into the rankings at No. 107 on Feb.
+Became the second nationally-ranked Memphis tennis player in program history when she burst into the rankings at No. 107 on Feb.
 14 ...
 Played 20 singles matches at the No. 1 position and four contests at No. 2 ...
 Went 12-9 in doubles with Kelly Gray ...
 Had a streak of eight-straight singles victories during the season and finished the year on a five-match win streak ...
 Played four nationally-ranked singles players and two nationally-ranked doubles teams ...
 Defeated No. 37 Princeton's Hilary Barlett, 6-2, 6-1 ...
 Pushed No. 15 Georgia's Chelsey Gullickson to three sets before falling 6-3, 5-7, 3-6 ...
 Bested No. 63 Auburn's Paulina Schippers, 6-2, 6-2 ...
 Recorded a dominating 6-2, 6-0 win over No. 20 Tulsa's Ewa Szatkowska playing in the No. 2 spot.

 Fall 2010: One of five collegiate women's tennis players named to Team USA roster for World University Games in August 2011 ...
 Complied a 10-5 mark overall ...
 Won main draw title at Memphis Invitational to open sophomore season ...
 Produced big wins against No. 118 Alex Clay of Alabama, 6-2, 6-3, and Megan Broderick of Kentucky, 6-2, 5-7, 6-4, in Tuscaloosa, Ala., at the Roberta Alison Classic ...
 Became first Lady Tiger in program history to receive a bid to the ITA All-American Championships ...
 Also competed in prequalifying doubles with partner Mikesz.
 Went 2-1 at ITA Ohio Valley Regionals ...
 Won the tiebreak in the third set over Louisville's Mandy Brown, 4-6, 6-4, 7-6 (5), and defeated Eastern Kentucky's Myriem Mhirit, 6-2, 6-2 at June Stewart Invitational ...
 Took down No. 123 Vanja Tomic of Austin Peay, 6-0, 6-0 ...
 In doubles, tallied two wins with Sarah Witkowski in the Memphis Invitational against opponents from Austin Peay and Lipscomb, before falling to a Georgia State pair in the draw finals ...
 Partnered with Stefanie Mikesz and recorded doubles wins against duos from Samford, Xavier, Belmont and Vanderbilt.